Non-fiction (Immigration, Race Relations)

 My daughter chose a different topic altogether.
 She spoke, truthfully or not, of “Who are we and where are we going.”

 My eldest daughter, turning twelve later that year, told me that all she’d learnt at primary school about the Aborigines was the genocide she was told we’d committed against them.
+It wasn’t true.
 Like Marek with his children, I corrected her.

 It doesn’t end with primary school.
 My eldest daughters’ high school had no lockers for the children’s books and bags (because past lockers concealed drugs) until my second daughter’s final year (when it installed them for younger years), but convened Multicultural Day annually.
 Normal classes were suspended, but not for talk of challenges or problems when races live side by side.
 Instead, rooms blissfully promoted immigration with food aplenty.